 Islamic Finance is booming around the globe.
 Currently, there are around 500 Islamic banks operating in 75 countries around the world.
 Islamic finance is growing at 10-15% per year with GCC Islamic banks constituting 70% of the global total.
-In fact, non-Muslim countries are also tapping into the growing Islamic finance market by issuing sukuk or Islamic bonds in droves.
+In fact, non-Muslim countries are also tapping into the growing Islamic finance market by issuing Sukuk or Islamic bonds in droves.

 The exponential growth in Islamic financial assets in the past two decades has raised incomes for corporations, their top managers substantially in many Muslim countries.
 However, income levels for workers at the bottom did not grow that much.

-If we are to reduce income inequality among people of a country, the best way to do so might be to slow down the income growth of the highest paid workers in any firm operating in the Islamic finance industry or any other sector.
-Higher taxes could be levied on high income individuals in the Muslim world while transferring those resources to the middle and low income groups of the societies.
+If we are to reduce income inequality among people of a country, the best way to do so might be to slow down the income growth of the highest-paid workers in any firm operating in the Islamic finance industry or any other sector.
+Higher taxes could be levied on high-income individuals in the Muslim world while transferring those resources to the middle and low-income groups of the societies.

 We, as Islamic finance practitioners, policymakers, researchers, and other stakeholders need to think about this issue seriously as we can not just continue with the growth of Islamic finance the way we have been doing for the past several years.
 We have a large number of masses whose lives have not been changed despite the significant growth the Islamic finance industry has shown in some of the Muslim countries during the last couple of decades.